Sahara Desert

 Deir El Hagar Temple

 The Roman temple at Deir El Hagar is located in the Dakhla Oasis.
-It is one among Egypt’s tiniest temples, if not “the” smallest.
+It is among Egypt’s tiniest temples, if not “the” smallest.
 For decades, the edifice was buried beneath the sand, which served to preserve it, and it has now been rebuilt to its former glory.

 Siwa’s Amun Temple

 The Temple of Amun Siwa has a unique history that dates back to Alexander the Great’s reign.
-The Temple of the Oracle or the Temple of Amun, which is located in Siwa, Egypt’s most remote oasis, is also known as the Temple of the Oracle or the Temple of Amun.
+The Temple of the Oracle or the Temple of Amun, located in Siwa, Egypt’s most remote oasis, is also known as the Temple of the Oracle or the Temple of Amun.

 Temple of Ain El Muftella